nsztyk/ZPI/api_reference.md

 It should be saved somehow at the end of they (worker from c# side, or endpoint provided to execute the save and updater microservice sending the request.
 Current date should be counted not from datebase, but should be counted from current UserAssets.
-Also this should be returned in users preferenceCurrency, which can be counted by joining it with "Get asset history" day=today view.
+Also this should be returned in users preferenceCurrency, which can be counted by joining it with "Get asset history current" view.
 Also used to:
 * get the difference between total values from last day and today